 Thomas Aquinas,[20] and Augustine before him,[21] reached the same conclusion.
 For each of them, agapē, also called charity, was the highest virtue.
 But the writer of 2 Peter went one step further.
 He not only named agapē as the destination virtue; he provided a roadmap to get there.
 Using the language of Hellenistic philosophers, he demonstrates how a person logically makes the stepwise progression from faith to love.
 In doing so, the writer does something uncanny.
 Though 2 Peter was written to a first-or second-century Christian audience, the letter’s ethical catalog speaks across two millennia and touches a felt need in modern bioethics.
 The ethical catalog of 2 Peter, almost as if anticipating the terms used in modern bioethics, incorporates ancient forms of the modern ethical principles of autonomy, beneficence, and justice; but more than just list them, the writer aligns them along with other principles into a unified guide to action.

-In 2 Peter, the word faith appears only two times (2 Pet.
+In 2 Peter, the word "faith" appears only two times (2 Pet.
 1:1, 5).
 The second occurrence is contextually linked to the first.
 In both instances the term appears to carry the same meaning, common throughout the New Testament, of loyalty born out of trust within the setting of a relationship between human beings and God.[22]

 The early Christian concept of pistis is distinct from other meanings of the term “faith” such as assent to creedal dogma or acceptance of a proposition despite a lack of evidence.[23]
 To early Christians, pistis meant a firm conviction in the truth of something precisely because of the evidence.
 Plato used pistis to mean proof for an argument and Aristotle develops the idea that rhetorical persuasion requires a mastery of the forms of pistis.[24]
 The term was used in this way by secular as well as religious writers of the early Christian period.
 Pistis meant evidence on which confidence in the truth of something was based.[25]
 It is in this sense that Paul, speaking with ancient philosophers, uses the term in presenting the case for God’s judgment when he says that God “has supplied everyone with proof (pistin) of this by raising him from the dead” (Acts 17:31).

-In the same way, 2 Peter begins with “to those who have received a faith (pistin), equal in value to ours, in the righteousness of our God” (2 Pet.
-1:1).
+In the same way, 2 Peter begins with “to those who have received a faith (pistin), equal in value to ours, in the righteousness of our God” (2 Pet 1:1).
 Jerome Neyrey has pointed out that the entire letter is likely an apologetic response to the Epicurean charge that injustice is an argument against the providence of God.[26]
 The Petrine reply begins with a counter claim.
 According to the writer, it is precisely the justice of God upon which the confidence in the truth of God’s providence can be based.

 The subsequent ethical list is built on this understanding of faith.
 Faith is not the blind acceptance of creedal dogma nor assent to unfounded assertions; rather, faith is the firm conviction in the righteousness, or justice, of God.
-Upon this understanding of faith, the writer proceeds to the other moral dispositions, “Earnestly strive to add to your faith (pistei), virtue (arête)” (2 Pet.
-1:5).
+Upon this understanding of faith, the writer proceeds to the other moral dispositions, “Earnestly strive to add to your faith (pistei), virtue (arête)” (2 Pet 1:5).

 Aristotle understood moral behavior to be the product of virtue, or arête, often translated as “excellence.”
 For Aristotle, moral character is not something legislated; it is cultivated.[27]
 Arête is like a seed that, when nurtured by phronesis (prudence), grows into eudaimonia or human flourishing.[28]
 According to Aristotle, “excellence or virtue in a man will be the disposition which renders him a good man and also which will cause him to perform his function well.”[29]

-Propagated by Stoic teaching, arête, as used in the early Christian period, came to be applied most often within in the domain of ethics.[30]
+Propagated by Stoic teaching, arête, as used in the early Christian period, came to be applied most often within the domain of ethics.[30]
 The use of arête in 2 Peter reveals this shared moral grammar, resulting from an interaction between Stoic and early Christian world views.[31]
 The writer retains the ancient dimensions of virtue: “It is a character state, habit, or disposition; it involves a judgment of truth and choice of action; and it lies in a mean between excess and defect.”[32]
 However, unlike the Stoic contention that moral excellence resulted from human achievement or the right actions of human beings, 2 Peter places arête on the foundation of faith in the righteousness of God.

 Furthermore, for the Christian arête was not understood as an end in itself.
 This is an important distinction from Stoic thought.
 As MacIntyre has argued well, wherever the concept of a teleology—an intended kind of human life—is abandoned, philosophers revert to some form of Stoicism where arête serves as its own end.[33]
 However, 2 Peter has in view something beyond mere virtue.
 Arête is not an end but a foundational link between faith and a series of greater dispositions beginning with knowledge.